 The year long program introduces residents to multiple aspects of pediatric medicine, diverse patient populations and leading-edge health care technology.
 The goal of the program is to produce well-rounded pediatric pharmacy practitioners with solid foundations built on the theoretical and practical application of clinical pharmacy skills.

-Cook Children's is affiliated with University of Texas and Texas Tech Schools of Pharmacy.
+Cook Children's is affiliated with University of Texas, University of North Texas, and Texas Tech Schools of Pharmacy.

 Each core rotation is four to six weeks.